 The pages in this section will address these checklists in more depth in three major categories: adults, children, and patients with developmental disabilities who lack capacity and can’t complete a health care proxy.
-There is also a special section on the authority of a health care agent or a surrogate that addresses what agents/surrogate can or cannot do when they step into the patient’s shoes to make decisions.
+There is also a special section on the authority of a health care agent or a surrogate that addresses what agents/surrogates can or cannot do when they step into the patient’s shoes to make decisions.

-It’s important to recognize that there are complexities and requirements in these Checklists that are not and cannot be fully captured in the table above and that can only be understood by reading and understanding each checklist and the laws that drive them. eMOLST, a free public health service and web-based system used for MOLST completion, will capture the correct logic and documentation required for all of the checklists and any decision to withhold/withdraw life-sustaining treatment in New York.
+It’s important to recognize that there are complexities and requirements in these Checklists that are not and cannot be fully captured in the table above and that can only be understood by reading and understanding each Checklist and the laws that drive them. eMOLST, a free public health service and web-based system used for MOLST completion, will capture the correct logic and documentation required for all of the Checklists and any decision to withhold/withdraw life-sustaining treatment in New York.

 Submit your email address to receive New York's MOLST Update.

 The MOLST Update is a Newsletter dedicated to providing up-to-date information on advance care planning, MOLST and eMOLST.